Commercial Development on Contaminated Land

 How We Helped - Our report concluded that the risk to human health, nearby water courses and groundwater was low, for a number of reasons, with major points being that an underground fuel tank was decommissioned many years ago and fuel leakages were not observed when it was removed.
 Additionally, it can be assumed that fuel leakages would be managed during use so the likelihood of a spillage or leakage of fuel would be low.
 The proposed commercial building was also comprised of a concrete base that would drastically limit any vapour ingress into the building.
 We were, therefore, able to confirm that, due to the lack of a significant contamination source or pathway, the contamination risk was low.

-4. We generally complete contaminated land assessments for commercial developments within days of your initial enquiry, allowing you to stick to schedules and minimise any disruption to your project
+Contact Us - Contact us and let us know your requirements.
+Following initial consultation we can provide an outline proposal detailing how we can help and the costs involved.
+Our environmental consultants will then get to work on enabling the smooth commencement of your commercial development project.
+We generally complete contaminated land assessments for commercial developments within days of your initial enquiry, allowing you to stick to schedules and minimise any disruption to your project.